 The best way to conduct your research is to get input from a knowledgeable professional experienced with your type of application.
 Major o-ring manufacturers such as Apple Rubber provide online guides to assist with o-ring material selection.
 Before ordering specialized o-rings in bulk or putting a product with a custom o-ring into large-scale production, you should request a sample for testing with your intended application.

-From plumbing and light bulbs to hydraulic brakes and airplanes, o-rings have had a fascinating history of development.
+From plumbing and light bulbs to hydraulic brakes and airplanes, o-rings have had a fascinating development history.
 Today this versatile invention comes in a wide variety of specialized materials designed to tolerate a range of temperature and chemical changes and to meet the needs of specialized applications such as aerospace, refrigeration and medicine, to name just a few.
 For best results when ordering customized o-rings, consult an experienced professional to assist you with choosing the type of material right for your needs.